ajoborgvold/mastermind-ts/README.md

 ### Aria-pressed on clickable colors and positions
 There are six colors to chose from when adding colors to the current attempt and four positions to place a color in.
 Colors are added to the attempt by selecting a color and a position.
 This allows the user to place a given color at any empty position.
 To ensure accessibily, all color options and all positions have an aria-pressed attribute to let the user know whether a color/position is selected or not.

+### Aria-live and useRef
+To ensure that users of assistive technologies receive information about changes in the UI, both the `aria-live` attribute and the React hook `useRef` are used.
+Setting `aria-live` to `polite` on the positions in the current attempt makes screen readers read aloud the updated aria-label at the next graceful opportunity.
+When the game is over, i.e. the user either cracked the code or ran out of attempts to do so, a result card gets rendered.
+The `useRef` hook is used to create a `cardRef` and add it as the value of a `ref` attribute set on the card.
+In a `useEffect`, the `focus()` method is used on the `cardRef` to add focus to the card and thus ensure that screen readers will read aloud the card when it is rendered.